A151795/class-notes/docs/csharp.md

     var myDog = new Dog { Name = "Harry" };
     myDog.Name = "Bill"; // This is not allowed because there is not setter and the property has already been initiated.
     ```
 - The required keyword can be added to properties.
 This forces the client to set the property.
+We can also just use an instructor to require the property.
     ```csharp

+    public class Dog
+    {
+        public Dog(string name)
+        {
+            Name = name;
+        }

+        public string Name { get; set; }
+    }

     public class Dog
     {
         public required string Name { get; set; }
     }
     ```
 - Properties can be set on the instantion of an object